lx8851/gorgias-help/src/04-templates.rst

 Templates
 =========

-`Templates` are a cool way to customize your quicktexts by using template variables.
+`Templates` are the primary block of the Gorgias Google Chrome extension.

+One distinction compared to the :ref:`alternatives` is that it supports custom variables that are replaced on template execution.

 The simplest example can be summarized as follows:

 When you write an e-mail to someone it's usually a good idea to address that